tazztone/lora-remove-te-weights/README.md

+i made this script to make my LoRA compatible with nunchaku LoRA loader, as it couldn't handle the text encoder weights from kohya_ss with "train_t5xxl: true".

 # LoRA Remove Text Encoder Weights

 This script filters a LoRA `.safetensors` file to keep only the U-Net weights, removing any text encoder weights.
 Useful for sharing or optimizing LoRA files for inference.